Daxelman/RedicTowing/README.md

 # RedicTowing
-Ridiculous Towing, a game created for the Global Game Jam.
+Ridiculous Towing, a game created from the Global Game Jam.

 Created by Mclean Oshiokpekhai